WELCOME TO OPACC!

-I. In-hospital support through our Parent Liaison program
+I. In-hospital and virtual peer-to-peer support through our Parent Liaison program

-III.
-Advocacy efforts to enable parents to advocate for themselves and to advocate for all families on a wider Provincial level, including: E.I. legislation for benefits to Parents of Critically Ill Children, reduced hospital parking rates, representation for childhood cancer survivors, supporting the educational needs of children with cancer, raising awareness of childhood cancer and of Childhood Cancer Awareness Month (September), providing the caregiver voice to the pediatric oncology drug approval process, and more!
+We also support advocacy efforts to empower parents to advocate for themselves and to advocate for all families on a wider Provincial level, including: E.I. legislation for benefits to Parents of Critically Ill Children, reduced hospital parking rates, representation for childhood cancer survivors, supporting the educational needs of children with cancer, raising awareness of childhood cancer and of Childhood Cancer Awareness Month (September), providing the caregiver voice to the pediatric oncology drug approval process, and more!

 Who are your members?

 OPACC is comprised of parents, guardians, survivors, and close relatives of children and teens diagnosed with childhood cancer.
 Although 50% of our membership is from the Greater Toronto Area, we are a Provincial organization and our members can be found all over Ontario.
 We also have some families from seven other Canadian Provinces and even other countries who are in Ontario for their child's treatment!

 To date, over 1,000 families have been supported through OPACC!

 What special considerations does taking care of a child with cancer involve?